 We now have a page of our sanctuary animals which are those who are in permanent foster care i.e. they'll stay with their fosterer for the rest of their days or they've been adopted but are supported by ARC i.e. we cover vet bills for any ongoing medical conditions.
 An example of this is with the beautiful Polly - [...read more]

-We have reopened for both taking animals in and adoptions but are adhering to strict processes to keep everyone safe.
+UPDATE December: We are adhering to local tier regulations and are able to rescue and rehome animals under careful conditions.
 The coordinators for each animal area can provide further information.

 Another of our "day in the life of" series: one of our Trustees, Kate shares her ARC fostering experiences.
 Growing up on a farm in Devon where we had lots of animals: cows, dogs and cats mainly I spent a lot of time hanging out with them so despite the fact that I have been a city dweller for [...read more]